 Status: Referred to the Senate Appropriations Committee

-For more information on the State Budget or 340B, please contact Beth Malinowski at email@example.com.
+For more information on the State Budget or sponsored bills please contact Beth Malinowski, Director of Government Affairs, at Beth@healthplusadvocates.org.